-As a part of our measures to ensure safe operation, we hold MOL Safety Conferences in five seafarer supply nations-Japan, the Philippines, Croatia, India, and Russia-from February to May every year.
-We use these events to introduce our initiatives on safety and exchange opinions with seafarers serving aboard our operated vessels, based on reviews of onboard accidents and incidents.
+As a part of our measures to ensure safe operation, we hold MOL Safety Conferences in five seafarer supply nations-Japan, the Philippines, Croatia, India, and Russia every year.
+In recent years, we have taken an online approach to respond to the coronavirus pandemic, introducing our initiatives on safety and exchange opinions with seafarers serving aboard our operated vessels, based on reviews of onboard accidents and incidents.
 These exchanges of information and opinions reflect our commitment to fostering a company-wide safety culture.

-During our yearly Safety Campaign, the president, executives, and other personnel conduct an extensive series of in-person visits to MOL Group-operated and owned vessels to promote a greater awareness of safety and cultivate a stronger safety culture.
+We conduct our yearly Safety Campaign with the aim of promoting a greater awareness of safety and cultivating a stronger safety culture among all employees on land and sea.
+In recent years, as with the Safety Conference, we have been conducting online events in response to the coronavirus outbreak and have fostered a safety culture.
 With the aim of becoming the world leader in safe operation, we focus on eradicating every single incident and work-related accident onboard.
 Under the slogan "Stop and Think More," we encourage all seafarers to stop when they feel anxious or think something is wrong, imagine the hazards of the work process, and then identify the correct and safe path forward.
 Proposals and ideas gained through this campaign will be shared throughout the MOL Group, including MOL Group-operated and owned vessels, to further enhance the group's safety culture.
 The Safety Campaign is also an opportunity for land-based staff members to think about the importance of safe operation by understanding the concept of "Stop and Think More," which also applies to everyday activities, while building their own safety consciousness.